mbhulst/courses/statistics-course/README.md

-This files were written for the Statistics and R course of HarvardX at edX https://www.edx.org/course/statistics-and-r
+This files were written for the EdX Statistics and R course of HarvardX https://www.edx.org/course/statistics-and-r